What is Prime Cost in a Restaurant?

 What solutions are there for calculating prime costs in my restaurant?

-Does collecting prime cost data seems daunting?
-Then consider taking a look at our restaurant reporting and analytics software.
-In addition to tracking prime cost data, we provide product margin analysis, geographical analysis, and live inventory management.
+Does collecting prime cost data seem daunting?
+Then consider our restaurant reporting and analytics software.
+In addition to tracking prime cost data, we provide product margin analysis, geographical analysis, and live inventory management, enabling you to monitor every aspect of your restaurant’s performance.

 Leveraging Technology to Manage Restaurant Labor Costs Whitepaper cover image